PyconUK/2017.pyconuk.org/pages/index.md

 PyCon UK is the annual gathering of the UK Python community and its friends from around the world.
-This year, we return to [Cardiff City Hall](http://www.cardiffcityhall.com/), from Thursday 26th to Monday 30th October.
+This year, we return to [Cardiff City Hall](http://www.cardiffcityhall.com/), from Thursday 26th to Monday 30th October. *Don't forget that clocks go back between Saturday 28th and Sunday 29th October.*

 **_Sold Out_**: we are completely sold out with over 700 people coming.
 We regret that we have no waiting list.
 If you are a sponsor or a speaker with a query about